Nobel Prize in economics awarded to David Card, Joshua Angrist and Guido Imbens | DW | 11.10.2021

 The Nobel Prize in Economics is the lone Nobel not included in the will of Alfred Nobel that is instead endowed by the Swedish central bank

-The Nobel Prize in economics is being awarded to David Card, Joshua Angrist and Guido Imbens, the Swedish Nobel Committee announced in Stockholm on Monday.
+The Nobel Prize in economics has been awarded to three United States-based economists — David Card, Joshua Angrist, and Guido Imbens — the Royal Swedish Academy of Sciences said in Stockholm on Monday.

 The Nobel Prize in economics, formally called the Sveriges Riksbank or Swedish Central Bank Prize, wraps up this year's Nobel Prize season.
 The award was created by the Swedish central bank "in memory of Alfred Nobel."